Download a PDF of the Transition to a new assessment model for internationally qualified nurses and midwives (47.5 KB,PDF)

 The behavioural assessment will be in the form of an objective structured clinical examination (OSCE).
 The OSCE has been developed to assess the behavioural skills of an IQNM that reflect the knowledge and skills of an entry level Australian nurse or midwife.

-This pathway to registration will continue until the new OBA assessment commences.
+This pathway to registration will continue until the new OBA assessment commences in early 2020.
 Information regarding the commencement date of the new model will be provided on the NMBA website soon.